BSenthamizhSelvan/odin-recipes/README.md

 Project Recipes

-Project 1 of the Odin Project Series
+Project 1 of The Odin Project Series

-The website is made up of only HTML
+The first iteration of the website is made up of only HTML.